xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 >
 > This is just a prerelease version, not ready for production use.

-In the release of version 8.0, expected to be shipped by the end of April.
-Katalon Studio can be natively integrated with  Azure DevOps (ADO) - Test Plans.
+In the release of version 8.0, expected to be shipped by the end of April, Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.

 > Download Katalon Studio v8.0.0.rc [here](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.0.0.rc).

 This feature will support you: